Congratulations – The Big Day Has Arrived!

 What color is normal?
 Reassuringly, there are many scenarios that are completely normal.
 In fact, it is easier to discuss what is NOT normal before trying to nail down ALL that is normal.
 The color of your baby’s bowel movements is NOT normal if it is bright red (like blood), white (no color at all), or black as night.
 Any other shade of green, yellow, brown, orange, or tan is completely normal.

 How often should my child have a bowel movement?
 Some babies really like to put their parents to the test.
 They may have you changing dirty diapers several times a day.
 Other babies like to spread things out.
-It is not uncommon for some babies to go 4-7 days without a bowel movement.
+It is not uncommon for some babies (after 4 weeks of age) to go 4-7 days without a bowel movement.
 Many adults cringe when they hear this.
 However, for babies, this can be normal and not uncomfortable.

 Although babies’ sleep patterns seem like they should be very intuitive, sleep can actually be a point of confusion for new parents.
 Here are some basics to guide you through the first few weeks.
 Newborn babies sleep for a total of about sixteen to seventeen hours a day.
 However, each sleep interval is usually about 1-3 hours.
 Each sleep interval will be interrupted by babies waking to eat.
 It is normal for your baby to need a reminder to wake up in the first week of life.
 They may be a little extra sleepy.
 It is appropriate for you to wake up your baby every 2-3 hours to eat.
 If your baby is dozing off while trying to eat, be sure to undress your baby and get him stimulated.
 This will help your baby to stay awake a little longer.
 Your baby will continue the same sleep/wake pattern overnight.
 In the first few weeks, you shouldn’t let your baby go longer than 4-5 hours without eating.
 Their little bodies are not quite prepared for such a long duration, and they need the added sugar that eating offers.
 By the time that your baby is 3-4 months, she will only need to sleep about fifteen hours a day, and she may have prolonged sleep intervals at night to about 4-8 hours.